barrett370/Notes/Y3/Parallel+Distributed/source/Parallel-Dist-Lecture5.md

 #### Bakery Algorithm

 - Provides fairness via the First-Come-First-Served topology
-- It does this by assigning each waiting thread a number adn the current lowest waiting number is served next
+- It does this by assigning each waiting thread a number and the current lowest waiting number is served next
 - Lexicographic order
   - $(a,i) > (b,j)$
     - if $a>b$ or $(a=b)\cap(i>j)$